 I found the power of packaging and shipping ideas

 My adventures showed me the value of taking the fuzzy etherealness of my thoughts and forming concrete, digital words and passages from them that would then be transmitted to people all over the world in the click of a button.
 This concept blows me away.
-For free (FREE!), I’m able to digitally package my thoughts and send them into the minds of countless people for the chance to possibly change their world.
+For free (FREE!), I’m able to digitally package my thoughts and send them into the homes of countless people for the chance to possibly change their world (or at least give them something to laugh at).
 Mind-blowing.

 I found how incredible Medium is